Our label

 UEBT certification and uses of the label on-product

-The certification of specific natural ingredients: allows brands to use the label with the name of the certified ingredient on top, off-pack.
-Producers and traders may use the label on B2B packagings.
+UEBT’s certification of specific natural ingredients allows brands to use the label with the name of the certified ingredient on top, off-pack.
+Brands may also be able to use the label on-pack with additional requirements.
+Producers and traders may use the label on client-facing packaging.

 Companies join UEBT as a member before they engage in the certification process.
 Visit our certification page for more details.